subrodrigues/LitTransparentDepthFader-shader/README.md

 # Lit Transparent Depth Fader | Shader for Unity
-**LitTransparentDepthFader** shader provides support for Transparency and (Camera) Depth Fade, similar to the standard Unity Particles shaders, however, goes a step further by supporting shadows and all light types (such as pixel lighting) found in the physically based standard lighting model.
+**LitTransparentDepthFader** shader provides support for Transparency and (Camera) Depth Fade, accompanied by shadows and all light types found in the physically based standard lighting model.
 Metallic and Smoothness/Glossiness adjusted by sliders.

 How to Use
 --------